 As they don’t often leave their own communities, there are many misconceptions about the alk people.
 One of the most common issues is that un-tattooed alk may be mistaken for avio / human hybrids.
 They find this extremely frustrating and have been known to stop conversations when it is brought up; simply standing up and walking away in silence, with no explanation or correction.

-Like all Rendi races, they share a history and origin and believe themselves to be descended from the nurlak wizard Rendi.
+Like all Rendi races, they share a history and origin and are decended from the Rendi sister Maltako; whom they call the “First Ancestor.”
 Their connection to the Rendi is the only reason they are considered Sentients and not Mystics.

 Alk are short humanoid people who are considered the least-birdlike of the Rendi races; unlike other Rendi races, they do not have bird talons for feet, only bare a small pair of wings, and are mammalian.